-Article 18 Refund of Import Duties or Deposits
+Article 35 Refund of Import Duties or Deposits

-1. Where the importer does not satisfy the requirements of Article 17 at the time of importation of a good from a Party, the importing Party may impose the applied non-preferential import customs duty or require payment of a deposit on that good, where applicable.
-In such a case the importer may apply for a refund of any excess import custom duty or deposit paid within one year of the date on which the good was imported, provided that:
+1. Where a Certificate of Origin or a Declaration of Origin, as the case may be, is not provided at the time of importation of a good from a Party pursuant to Article 34, the importing Party may impose the applied non-preferential import customs duty or require payment of a deposit on that good, where applicable.
+In such a case the importer may apply for a refund of any excess import customs duty or deposit paid within one year of the date on which the good was imported, provided that:

-- (a) a written declaration that the good presented qualifies as an originating good was provided to the customs administration of the importing Party at the time of importation; and - (b) a valid origin document, as the case may be, is provided in relation to the good imported.
+- (a) a written declaration that the good presented qualifies as an originating good was provided to the customs administration of the importing Party at the time of importation; and - (b) a valid Certificate of Origin or Declaration of Origin, as the case may be, is provided in relation to the good imported. - 2.
+The requirement in paragraph 1(a) shall not apply for the first 12 months following entry into force of this Agreement.